RapidiaTechInc/Marlin/README.md

 - R: per-axis relative mode flag enabled/disabled.
 (Reported as a string containing the axes in relative mode, e.g. “XYZ")
 - X\*: dualx state
 - E: Endstops states.
 Reported as a string: endstop state for X_MIN through Z_MIN (reported as ‘x’, ‘y’, ‘z’ in lower case), and X_MAX through Z_MAX (reported as ‘X’, ‘Y’, ‘Z’ in upper case)
+- M: Mileage data.
+Reported as (a) `null`, if mileage is disabled, or (b) an object containing the keys "E0" etc. with the number of steps taken on the E axis per extruder.
+Also contains key "I", whose value is the current "mileage save index"; if this value equals or exceeds RAPIDIA_MILEAGE_SAVE_MULTIPLICITY (as defined in the firmware), then the EEPROM store for the mileage data is expended.
 - D: debug info.

 Example command: